tschermer02/topoCurve1/references/paper.md

 2008).
 This workflow is well-suited for applications in which it is a priority not to suppress amplitude components within the region of interest (Mcnutt 1983; Klema et al. 2025).
-Amplitude spectra are filtered using a half-Gaussian filter in the spectral domain.
-The spectrum is then inverse-transformed, and the window gives the original extent of the DEM.
+Amplitude spectra are filtered using a half-Gaussian filter in the spectral domain, applied to mirrored and windowed DEMs.
+The spectrum is then inverse-transformed, and the original extent of the DEM recovered.
 This functionality is encapsulated in the `Spectral Filtering` object class, which allows the user to input wavenumber cutoffs for the filter and thus filter topography to a desired wavelength to isolate landscape features at a desired scale.
 The effects of low-pass filtering topography using this approach can be seen in Figure <a href="#fig:specfilt" data-reference-type="ref"